wala/graph4code/README.md

 The graph files are available [here](https://archive.org/download/graph4codev1).

 To load and query this data, please follow the instructions here: https://github.com/wala/graph4code/blob/master/docs/load_graph.md.

-Alternatively, we provide a docker file for creating a docker image with the graph database ready to use.
-The docker file is available here https://github.com/wala/graph4code/blob/master/scripts/dockerfile.
+We also provide scripts for creating a docker image with the graph database ready to use.